Women's and Gender Studies

 Breadth Requirements: Social and Behavioural Sciences

-WSTB13H3 - Gender, Media and Culture
+WSTB13H3 - Feminist Critiques of Media and Culture

 An interdisciplinary approach to feminist critiques of the media.
 Gendered representation will be examined in media such as film, television, video, newspapers, magazines and on-line technologies.
 Students will also develop a perspective on women's participation in, and contributions toward, the various media industries.